 A Chinatown living legend.
 It’s open late, so you can head there when you’re feeling a little loose and they won’t bat an eye.
 Expect bad lighting bouncing off balding political heads in suits, loud table chatter, fairly indifferent service, and damn tasty food.
 Go with a group and order large.

 Down in St Kilda, there’s a little restaurant that’s been running for about a thousand years and has quietly brought a whole new level of service to this town.
 Refined, ageless, this place is total class.
 If you don’t want to do dinner then make the most of their two-course $40 lunch special – incredible value.

-🍜Cheap and amazing: because great food doesn’t need to be expensive
+Because great food doesn’t need to be expensive.

 Despite their teetotalling (no BYO), this place is usually rammed to the rafters.
 Their zucchini dumplings are my go-to, but you should seriously try the mackerel ones too – they’re better than you would expect.

 Hand-made organic soba noodles in all manner of varieties.
 You can even order a pot of the nutritious soba broth to sip on as you eat.
 Soul food never tasted “saaaaaaah” (so) good.